 The term ‘Orangeburg’ refers to the brand name of the sewer pipe made by Orangeburg Manufacturing Co., Inc. of Orangeburg, New York.
 However, the technical term for this type of pipe is bituminous fibre pipe, and others call it “black pipe”.

-Bituminous fibre pipes are made from cellulose and asbestos fibres that are impregnated with a coal tar (bituminous) compound and feature a multi-ply wall.
+Bituminous fibre pipes are made from asbestos and cellulose (wood) fibres that are impregnated with a coal tar (bituminous) compound and feature a multi-ply wall.

 While these pipes were designed to withstand 50 years, many have failed in just 30.